-Online Book Arbitrage: Why Amazon itself is the best source of used books in the world
+Online Book Arbitrage: Why Amazon itself is the best source of used books to resell in the world

 Everyone has their favorite Amazon or eBay niche.
 Mine is books.

 Books have higher margins.
 They’re everywhere.
 And they’re cheap.

 Most Amazon sellers source books the “normal” way: Library sales, garage sales, etc. For years I practiced that model exclusively.
 And I did well, with Amazon sales into the six-figures.